OutSystems/docs-product/src/ref/apis/auto/sanitization-api.final.md

 [BuildSafe_InClauseIntegerList](<#BuildSafe_InClauseIntegerList>) | Returns a comma-delimited text value containing all the integer values provided as input.
 The returned value can be safely used in a SQL &quot;IN&quot; clause.
 [BuildSafe_InClauseTextList](<#BuildSafe_InClauseTextList>) | Returns a comma-delimited text value with the encoded version of all the text values provided as input.
 The returned value can be safely used in a SQL &quot;IN&quot; clause.
 This method should only be used in queries against the Platform's main database.
 Behavior can be unexpected when used against external databases.
 [SanitizeHtml](<#SanitizeHtml>) | Sanitizes the provided HTML using [HtmlSanitizer NuGet package](https://github.com/mganss/HtmlSanitizer).
-[VerifyJavascriptLiteral](<#VerifyJavascriptLiteral>) | Ensures the provided JavaScript only contains JavaScript/JSON literals such as string, array, or Object literals.
+[VerifyJavascriptLiteral](<#VerifyJavascriptLiteral>) | **Deprecated**.
+Ensures the provided JavaScript only contains JavaScript/JSON literals such as string, array, or Object literals.
 If it contains anything else, an INVALID JAVASCRIPT LITERAL exception is thrown.
 Learn more about JavaScript literals in the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#Literals).
 [VerifySqlLiteral](<#VerifySqlLiteral>) | **Deprecated**.
 Ensure the provided SQL only contains literals.
 If it contains anything else, an INVALID SQL LITERAL exception is thrown.

 ## Actions